Activities

 AfrIPI engages at the 7th edition of the EU-Africa Business Forum

 The EU-Africa Business Forum 2022 (EABF22) took place from 14 to 18 February.
-This important event allows public-private dialogue between the EU and Africa at continental level.
-It aims to increase opportunities for sustainable economic cooperation.
+This important event allowed public-private dialogue between the EU and Africa at continental level.
+It aimed to increase opportunities for sustainable economic cooperation.

 Support for the digitalisation of the Nigeria IP Office: ‘Capture and Store’ of Trade Marks Paper Files